 What was initially a spontaneous process that occurred during Saturday mornings in local flea markets soon developed into an obsession for what had been left behind.
 With time and travels a rather large collection started to take form.
 This without focus is on special brands or eras, instead each dress has been selected for their own ability.

 Today most of these dresses can be found in the dreamandawake studio in Catalonia, Spain.
 Here they are cared for and is currently undergoing a numbering and organising process to become part of the archive Not just a number.
 A selection of these dresses are still available in the online shop.

-Once in a while some of the dresses have become part of collaborative projects.
-Here photographers and artists have complete freedom in how they chose to interpret the dresses as they create their own story while breathing new life into the garments.
-The story then becomes a memory of the dress, a moment made to always stay available in the gallery.
+Once in a while some of the dresses become part of collaborative projects where photographers and artists create their own stories breathing new life into the garments.
+These stories live in the gallery.